pslucas0212/Part-X-Satellite-VMWare-Provisioning-Scratch-Pad/README.md

 [Tutorial Menu](https://github.com/pslucas0212/RedHat-Satellite-VM-Provisioning-to-vSphere-Tutorial)

-Notes on creating a VMWare Template
+Scrach space for temporary instructions.
+Content on this page will change as I transition the content to a "formal" document.

 First set the networking parameters for the template VM.
 This can be done via the System Tools GUI or from the command line.
 ```